A quick overview over Florence

 Florence is located in central Italy and is the capital city of Tuscany.
 It is Tuscany's most populous city with over 360,000 inhabitants.
 The city lies on the River Arno surrounded by gentle hills.
 It is internationally famous for its beautiful city center that looks like an open-air museum.
 Because of its monuments, churches and palaces, Florence Italy's historical center is a classified as a World Heritage Site.

-In Florence you can experience the splendor of the Renaissance and visit some of the most beautiful Italian museums such as the Uffizi Gallery and the Academy Gallery where you can admire David's by Michelangelo, see universally known Florentine landmarks such as Ponte Vecchio, the Cathedral of Santa Maria del Fiore (Duomo) and much more.
+In Florence you can experience the splendor of the Renaissance and visit some of the most beautiful Italian museums such as the Uffizi Gallery and the Accademia Gallery where you can admire David's by Michelangelo, see universally known Florentine landmarks such as Ponte Vecchio, the Cathedral of Santa Maria del Fiore (Duomo) and much more.

 Search for your accommodation in Florence Italy and visit one of the most beautiful cities in the world on your next vacation!